The Benefits of Hospice

 Our mission is to deliver a breadth of resources to caregivers, families, and patients confronting the final stages of life.
 This is accomplished every single day through your support and our commitment to patient advocacy.

-The Heavenly Home Project, opening in 2021, offers a unique solution to this problem.
-The live-in facility will allow terminally ill patients to end life’s journey comfortably and in peace.
+The Heavenly Home Project, opening in 2023, is a live-in facility that will allow terminally ill patients to end life’s journey comfortably and in peace.
 It is an important option for people who need care and cannot, or prefer not, to die at home or in a hospital.
 Some patients may not have family or friends who can care for them, while other caregivers may be elderly or physically unable to care for their loved ones at home.

-The Heavenly Home will include several spacious rooms designed to meet the physical, emotional, and spiritual needs of its residents.
-There will be six spacious patient rooms where family members will be able to visit anytime, day or night, and overnight stays can be accommodated.
-There will also be a family dining room, kitchen, patio access, and an inviting garden to encourage patients and their families to relax and take a much-needed break outdoors.
+The Heavenly Home includes several spacious rooms designed to meet the physical, emotional, and spiritual needs of its residents.
+There is also a family dining room, kitchen, patio access, and an inviting garden to encourage patients and their families to relax and take a much-needed break outdoors.

 In addition to traditional hospice services provided by third-party medical hospices, patients will receive round-the-clock caregiving, which may include non-invasive symptom control measures to make the patient comfortable.
 Patients will also receive: